Iris West-Allen (Arrowverse): Fictional character biography

-Armageddon and Reverse Flashpoint
+In season seven, Iris is still working to find her way out of the mirrorverse as Eva messes with her mind.
+After being rescued, the residue of the Speed Force in her comes in handy when helping to restore the Speed Force so that Barry can take on Eva.
+With help from Iris and Barry, Eva shatters her mirror clones.
+It was later revealed that the restoration of the Speed Force also sent out different energies in the sky that created the Sage Force, the Still Force, and the Strength Force.
+Later, Iris develops a timesickness, and was taken into the Still Force by its host, Deon Owens, to help her.
+Afterwards, she and Barry renew their wedding vows.

-Six months after the renewal of her wedding vows with Barry, she took an interview from Ray Palmer at the Central City Technology Convention.
-The interview was cut short, after the attack of an alien from the future, Despero, but Ray and Barry managed to defeat him.
-Iris and Team Flash start searching for information about the alien, contacting Alex Danvers / Sentinel of the Department of Extranormal Operations, with her not having anything valuable.
-Despero then appeared and revealed to Barry that he was coming from 2031, and he was the reason for the world's destruction, referring to it as Armageddon.
+In season eight, Iris' interview with Ray Palmer at the Central City Technology Convention is interrupted by the attack of an alien from the future, Despero, which Ray and Barry manage to defeat.
+Iris and Team Flash start searching for information about the alien.
+Despero then appears and reveals to Barry that he was coming from 2031, and he was the reason for the world's destruction, referring to it as Armageddon.
 Iris talked to Barry, and assured him that he would never do something like that.
 That day, Barry asked where is Joe, with Iris telling him that he was dead.
 Barry ran to Jefferson Pierce / Black Lightning for help, with Iris and the Team trying to find his location to help him.
-After Despero found Barry's location, he traveled to 2031 to uncover what happened, and to his surprise, learns that Eobard Thawne / Reverse Flash had changed the timeline so that he was The Flash, leader of Team Flash, and soon-to-be husband to Iris, while Barry was the Reverse-Flash and was part of the Legion of Doom with Damien Darhk where the group killed some superheroes.
-In the Reverse-Flashpoint timeline, Iris and Ryan Wilder / Batwoman talk about her marriage to Thawne, and what she wants from life.
+After Despero found Barry's location, he traveled to 2031 to uncover what happened, and to his surprise, learns that Eobard Thawne / Reverse Flash had changed the timeline so that he was The Flash, leader of Team Flash, and soon-to-be husband to Iris, while Barry was the Reverse Flash.
+In the new timeline, Iris and Ryan Wilder / Batwoman talk about her marriage to Thawne, and what she wants from life.
 Afterwards, Barry appeared in her house, and talked her into believing that he was the real Flash, with her stopping Thawne from killing him.
-When Barry was running at super-speeds, he sought Iris' help to run faster, through their Paragon of Love connection, and Barry successfully changed the timeline as it was before, with Joe being alive.
-But, Thawne managed to escape, and was eventually captured by Barry, with him seeking to help him not get araised from existence.
+When Barry was running at superspeeds, he sought Iris' help to run faster, through their Paragon of Love connection, and Barry successfully changed the timeline as it was before, with Joe being alive.
+But, Thawne managed to escape, and was eventually captured by Barry, with him seeking to help him not get erased from existence.
 Iris and Barry argued not to save him, but Joe convinced them to save him.
 Due to Thawne's actions, Mia Queen / Green Arrow appeared from the future and taken to S.T.A.R.
 Labs.
 She and Iris had a conversation about the future, and Iris advised her to not become like her father.
 Eventually, Barry defeated Despero, and saved Thawne.
 Later, Iris and the Team went to celebrate their victory.